bczsalba/ekreta-docs-v3/README.md

 ## Everything else
 I've only listed and examplified what I think is probably the most used parts, or ones with peculiarities.

-Everything else listed in the classes (add hyperlink) that's not mentioned should follow the same header format as seen above (add hyperlink).
+Everything else listed in the [classes](#class-based-representation-of-all-kreta-endpoints] that's not mentioned should follow the same header format as seen [above](get-evaluations-absences--timetable].

-### Contributions welcome.
+### Contributions & Questions welcome.